MicrosoftDocs/entra-docs/docs/identity/app-provisioning/inbound-provisioning-api-issues.md

 **Resolution:**
 1. Verify that your provisioning app is running.
 If it isn't running, select the menu option **Start provisioning** to process the data.
-2. Turn your On-premises provisioning agent status to active by restarting the On-premise agent.
+2. Turn your On-premises provisioning agent status to active by restarting the On-premises agent.
 1. Expect 5 to 10-minute delay between processing the request and writing to the provisioning logs.
 If your API client is sending data to the provisioning /bulkUpload API endpoint, then introduce a time delay between the request invocation and provisioning logs query.

 ### Forbidden 403 response code